 - Residential vs commercial split

-- Tear-offs frequency and cleanup process
+- Tear-off frequency and cleanup process

 - Max typical roof height and any steep-slope concentration